EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Amazon delivers around 1/5 of the world's fresh water to the ocean.
 - The tidal current is governed by a 24hours + 50 minutes cycle.
 - Tropical cyclones are created when water reaches a temperature of 27 Celsius or warmer.
-- Ceratin types of plankton produce the gas DMS, which is the cause of the invigorating smell of the ocean.
+- Certain types of plankton produce the gas DMS (Dimethyl sulfide), which is the cause of the invigorating smell of the ocean.
 - Hydro-gene means water former
 - Oxy-gene means acid former.
 - Oxygen released from millions of cyanobacteria resulted in a holocaust for life more profound than any human activity (Or natural for that matter)